-This assessment has taken due regard of the scoping opinion received from Powys County Council.
-The key issue is not so much whether the local road networks can accommodate the traffic associated with the site (as the increases proposed would be less than 1% of the total traffic on the local road networks), but the effect on local amenity.
+The key issue is not so much whether the local road networks can accommodate the traffic associated with the site (as the increases proposed would be less than 1% of the total traffic on the local road networks and that the proposal will utilise a lot of the existing movements of the site to accommodate delivery and collections), but the effect on local amenity.
 As such, this assessment focuses on the traffic implication on individual villages affected by the proposal.